davidsowerby/changelog/docs/index.md

 ChangeLog uses Git commit comments and tags from a local repository, combined with issue information from an associated remote repository, to build a change log.

-parameters are highly configurable, and a [Velocity](https://velocity.apache.org/) is used to generate the output, enabling the user to modify presentation however they wish.
+Parameters are highly configurable, and [Velocity](https://velocity.apache.org/) is used to generate the output, enabling the user to modify presentation however they wish.

 ## Alternatives

 There are quite a few similar projects out there, and the preference would have been to use one that already exists.
-None of them quite do what was wanted, although in functionality terms [this one](https://github.com/skywinder/Github-Changelog-Generator) looked very good.
+None of them quite do what was wanted, although in functionality terms [Github-Changelog-Generator](https://github.com/skywinder/Github-Changelog-Generator) looked very good.
 Unfortunately, for our purposes it introduced a dependency on Ruby, for which we have no other purpose.

-That project also provides a [useful list](https://github.com/skywinder/Github-Changelog-Generator/wiki/Alternatives) of similar projects.
+**Github-Changelog-Generator** also provides a [useful list](https://github.com/skywinder/Github-Changelog-Generator/wiki/Alternatives) of similar projects.

 ## Limitations
 Currently only [GitHub](https://github.com) is supported as a source of issue information.
 This limitation is actually caused by [GitPlus](https://github.com/davidsowerby/gitplus), which is used to manage the interaction with Git) (Contributions of other implementations would be very welcome)